module Sexpm:sig..end

 Warning.
 The encoder does not check the following properties and for the output to be valid it is the client's duty to make sure that in encoding:

-is UTF-8 encoded, does not contain US-ASCII control
+White s, s is only made of whitespaceComment s, s is UTF-8 encoded, does not contain US-ASCII control

 characters except spaces or tabs and does not contain any end of